-- Income About two-thirds of undocumented adult Californians are low-income compared to fewer than a quarter of other Californian adults.
+- Income About two-thirds of undocumented adult Californians have low incomes compared to fewer than a quarter of other Californian adults.

-- Work status Among low-income undocumented adults under 65, a higher proportion are employed compared to other low-income California residents.
+- Work status Among undocumented adults under 65 with low incomes, a higher proportion are employed compared to other California residents with low incomes.

-- Insurance status Undocumented low-income Californians are much more likely to be uninsured compared to other low-income Californians.
+- Insurance status Undocumented Californians with low incomes are much more likely to be uninsured compared to other Californians with low incomes.

-- Usual source of care Almost twice as many undocumented low-income adult Californians report having no usual source of care compared to other low-income Californians.
+- Usual source of care Almost twice as many undocumented adult Californians with low incomes report having no usual source of care compared to other Californians with low incomes.